Dacia Logo

 Dacia Emblem

-The brand strictly adheres to the principle of originality and selects only authentic signs associated with the area where the plant is located.
-Dacia was the name of a part of modern Romania, so the population considers itself to be the descendants of the Dacians, the Frankish tribes who occupied this area.
+The brand strictly adheres to the principle of originality and selects only authentic signs associated with the plant’s location.
+Dacia was the name of a region in modern Romania, so the population considers itself the descendant of the Dacians, a Frankish tribe that occupied this area.
 Romanians are very proud of this fact, and out of respect, they named their car brand that way.
 And the debut logo depicts the Balkan mountains, where their ancestors lived.

-For the emblem’s design, the designers used a typeface close to such fonts as Nulshock Bold, Kinn Bold, Tussilago Heavy.
+For the emblem’s design, the designers used a typeface similar to Nulshock Bold, Kinn Bold, and Tussilago Heavy.
 But the outlines of the letters are widened, rounded, and modernized.

 Dacia Symbol